wojciech-kulik/xcodebuild.nvim/README.md

 - [Neovim](https://neovim.io) (not sure which version, use the latest one 😅).
 - [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) used to present pickers by the plugin.
 - [xcbeautify](https://github.com/tuist/xcbeautify) - Xcode logs formatter (optional - you can set a different tool or disable formatting in the config).
-- [xcov](https://github.com/fastlane-community/xcov) - code coverage visualizer (optional - if you keep code coverage disabled in the config).
 - Xcode (make sure that `xcodebuild` and `xcrun simctl` work correctly).
 - To get the best experience with apps development, you should install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) to be able to debug.
 - This plugin requires the project to be written in Swift.
 It was tested only with Xcode 15.